SSCT-Lab/DisBurser_Dataset/Redit-Bug-Testcase/Elasticsearch/Redit-Elasticsearch-2488/README.md

 6. This result also reveled by the log files of the 3 nodes, in which 2 nodes declared themselves as a master.

 **Noted that due to the election mechanism of elasticsearch, not every single test can trigger this bug.**

-### Patch

-Status：Not provided

-After verification, this bug has been fixed in v1.4.0.Beta1.